Top 5 Account Manager Interview Questions, and How to Handle Them

 Clients often check the credibility of a company based on the faces they interact with.
 Account manager is the first and most important face of an organization whom clients would be dealing with.
 Hence, hiring managers would like to know how well can you handle the client and how good are you in nurturing a long-term relationship with them.

 In order to gain the trust of the hiring manager, you must show how successful you have been in the past in building client relationships.
 If you have been able to build a relationship with your past client over a sporting activity like golf or balling, or if you have gone over the top by inviting them through free passes to a music concert or event, then it is the best time to highlight that.

 If you are a beginner then you can say that before meeting the client you would do an online research on their company and the client profile to know their background and lifestyle.
 You can find common points (like we went to the same college or we come from the same city) that can be brought up in your discussion with the client.

 But besides these points, don’t forget to highlight the importance of adding value to your client’s business.
 It is paramount in maintaining a working relationship with them.

 2. Have you ever disappointed any of your clients?
 What did you do to rectify that?

 Apart from avoiding any mistake, the biggest strength of any account manager lies in owning a mistake.
 Accepting your mistake to the point that you don’t self-deprecate yourself is a key trait of an account manager.
 It shows their experience in trying new things that didn’t work and they have learnt from their errors.

 This kind of question arises from a specific category of account manager interview questions called STAR method.
 The STAR method stands for:

-- Situation: Describing the background of any unfavorable situation that occurred.
+Situation: Describing the background of any unfavourable situation that occurred.